 - Order diverse: Instead of ordering four plates of meat, get one meat, one fish, one vegetable and one noodle dish or a soup.
 Or just stick to a bunch of starters, they tend to be the best anyway.
-And don’t get dessert.
-Just go to a shop and buy a sesame ball instead.

 - Order things you consider gross: The Chinese idea of what is good or bad to eat is almost the exact opposite of what is considered delicious in the West.
 Chicken breast is frowned upon and used mostly for soups, beef is rarely eaten, the filet is an unknown concept and might just be shredded or minced and used for seasoning.
-The feet and the head, however, are celebrated as delicacies, as are innards.
+The feet and the head of animals, however, are celebrated as delicacies, as are innards.
 Naturally, Chinese are much better at cooking the nasty bits than, say, cooking steak.
 I think in most cases the Chinese got it right and we got it wrong.
 Keep that in mind when ordering, and go for all the offal, off cuts, heads, tails and intestines you can find.
 You will be rewarded.

 - Be prepared to suck and nibble and spit: Chinese always cook and serve meat on the bone, even when it comes in little pieces. „You are my meat on the bone“ is a Chinese expression for „you are my darling“ (the one exception I can think of is Peking duck).
 That means that the diner has to put a bit of effort in, which will be rewarded with juicer bites and much more fun.

 - If in doubt, get what that big group of Chinese in the corner are having.
 Just point and ask.